-Do not use estrogens with progestins for the prevention of cardiovascular disease or dementia.
-The Women's Health Initiative (WHI) reported increased risk of myocardial infarction, stroke, pulmonary emboli, and deep vein thrombosis in postmenopausal women (50 to 79 years of age) taking daily oral conjugated estrogens combined with medroxyPROGESTERone acetate.
-The WHI also reported increased risk of developing probable dementia in postmenopausal women 65 years of age or older taking daily conjugated estrogen combined with medroxyPROGESTERone acetate.
+Estrogen plus progestin therapy should not be used for the prevention of cardiovascular disease or dementia.
+Studies have demonstrated an increased risk of DVT, pulmonary embolism, stroke and myocardial infarction in postmenopausal women during treatment with daily oral conjugated estrogens combined with medroxyPROGESTERone acetate, relative to placebo.
+Studies have also demonstrated estrogen plus progestin increases risk of developing probable dementia in postmenopausal women 65 years of age or older.
 It is unknown whether this finding applies to younger postmenopausal women.
-Lastly, the WHI estrogen plus progestin substudy demonstrated an increased risk of invasive breast cancer.
-These risks should be assumed to be similar for other doses of conjugated estrogens and medroxyPROGESTERone acetate and other combinations and dosage forms of estrogens and progestins.
-Prescribe estrogens with progestins at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual .
+An increased risk of invasive breast cancer has also been found in studies.
+In the absence of comparable data, these risks should be assumed to be similar for other doses of estrogens and progestins, and other combinations and dosage forms of estrogens and progestins.
+Progestins with estrogens should be prescribed at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual woman .

 Commonly used brand name(s)

 Medroxyprogesterone is used to treat amenorrhea (unusual stopping of menstrual periods) and abnormal uterine bleeding.
 It is also used to prevent endometrial hyperplasia (thickening of the lining of the uterus or womb) in women who are taking conjugated estrogens. medroxyprogesterone is a progestin hormone.

 medroxyprogesterone is available only with your doctor's prescription.